 Other Things You Can Do

-After you have offered the right words of comfort, there are other things you can do for the women you know who have experienced the heartbreak of a miscarriage, even long after the event itself.
+After you have offered words of comfort, there are other things you can do for the women you know who have experienced the heartbreak of a miscarriage, even long after the event itself.
+Even though it is only fresh in your mind and heart for a little while, it likely weighs upon your loved one forever.
+The following are ways you can continue to support the women in your life who have gone through infant and pregnancy loss.

 1. Honor the Due Date

+Some moms choose to avoid the due date if they can, while others choose to celebrate it, much like they would celebrate a birthday.
+Write down or remember the due date, and always offer any help or support you can on that day each year.
 If distraction is needed, provide that distraction with a day date, movie night, phone call, or other activity.
-If involvement and focus on the baby are needed, then do whatever you can to fully honor the child’s life, no matter how short it may have been.
+If involvement and focus on the baby are needed, then do whatever you can to fully honor the child’s life, no matter how short it might have been.

 2. Say Their Name

 If your friend or family member named their baby, say it.
 Do not refer to the baby as “the baby” or “the miscarriage” or any other generalized term.
+Give it a name—use the name.
+It shows respect and honor and helps validate the family’s grief.

 For example: “Isn’t Jack’s birthday coming up?
 Would you like to do something special to honor him?“